Bring My Cup! Personalizing Vision-Language-Action Models with Visual Attentive Prompting

 Finally, we ablate the visual prompt design used to inject grounding into the frozen VLA (Section~3.3).
 We evaluate two aspects: \emph{(i)} the prompt geometry, comparing a segmentation-mask tint (default in \Ours) against a bounding-box-based prompt, and \emph{(ii)} the highlight strength, varying the overlay opacity $\alpha$.
-Table~\ref{tab:ablation_prompt} summarizes both factors.
+We additionally compare \Ours against a broader set of visual prompting strategies adopted in prior robotics work, including opaque masks (RoboGround), points, circles, trajectory arrows (TraceVLA), and numbered markers (PIVOT, MOKA).
+Table~\ref{tab:ablation_prompt} summarizes all three factors.

 \paragraph{Results and Analysis.} Table~\ref{tab:ablation_prompt} highlights that both the \emph{geometry} and \emph{strength} of the visual prompt matter.
 First, segmentation-mask highlighting consistently outperforms bounding-box prompting at the same opacity, suggesting that instance-aligned prompts provide a cleaner and less ambiguous attention signal for manipulation.
 In contrast, bounding boxes often include background and nearby distractors, which can dilute the conditioning and interfere with fine-grained action execution.
 Second, the opacity sweep reveals a saliency--occlusion trade-off: very weak highlights are insufficient to reliably guide the policy, while overly strong overlays can obscure visual cues relevant for precise grasping and placement.
 Overall, intermediate opacity values perform best, motivating our default choice ($\alpha{=}0.5$) used in \Ours.